-Residents are scheduled for back up call on the FMS, when on a non call rotation, at the beginning of the academic year.
-If a resident is unable to take back up call due to a vacation or other commitment, the resident scheduled is responsible for finding a replacement and notifying the residency coordinator.
+Residents are scheduled for Night Backup call when on a non-call rotation, at the beginning of the academic year.
+If a resident is unable to take backup call due to a vacation or other commitment, the resident scheduled is responsible for finding a replacement and notifying the residency coordinator.

 Only G2 and G3 residents are able to be on back up call.
-He/she is to have his/her beeper on 24 hours a day during the period he/she is serving as the back-up call resident.
-When listed as back-up call resident, you are expected to be able to take call.
+He/she is to be available 24 hours a day during the period he/she is serving as the back-up call resident.
 Please plan accordingly.
-Residents are to arrive at the hospital within one hour of notification if call has already begun.
+Residents are to arrive at the hospital within one hour of notification.